Last Updated on March 26, 2022 by Anne-Marie

 Now as part of the Mardi Gras celebration, it’s common to bake a Kings Cakes in honor of the three kings.

 Since I have a French maman, I grew up with eating a more traditional king cakes recipe as part of another French tradition, the festival of Epiphany at the end of the Christmas season.

 Both Mardi Gras and Epiphany King Cakes have little figurines baked inside.
 The most common one is the kings cake baby, which represents the Baby Jesus.

 During Mardi Gras, if you get the slice of the cake with the baby, then you’re named King of the Day, and by custom you must host the next party and provide the Kings Cakes.

 An easy to make Mardi Gras King Cakes recipe

-No matter where you live, I want you to be able to enjoy one of my favorite Louisiana traditions – the Mardi Gras King Cakes.
+No matter where you live, I want you to be able to enjoy one of my favorite Louisiana traditions, Mardi Gras King Cakes.

 This might be my most requested recipe.
 It's so easy and fun to make that people all over say they prefer it even to the store bought Kings Cakes variety!